 Appendix A to Part 375 – Your Rights and Responsibilities When You Move

 You must furnish this document to prospective individual shippers as required by 49 CFR 375.213.
 The text as it appears in this appendix may be reprinted in a form and manner chosen by you, provided it complies with § 375.213(b)(2) and (b)(3).
 You are not required to italicize titles of sections.

 Your Rights and Responsibilities When You Move OMB No. 2126-0025 Furnished by Your Mover, as Required by Federal Law Authority: 49 U.S.C.
 13301, 13704, 13707, and 14104; 49 CFR 1.73

 For Reference Only Publication No. FMCSA-ESA-03-006 Revised April 2006

-Copper Palm Moving is a local Austin and Texas statewide moving service.
-We provide a caring and careful, uniformed staff to safely handle your furnishings.
-Our services provided include packing, moving, & storage.
+Copper Palm Moving is a local Austin company providing statewide moving services.
+We provide a caring and careful, mindful staff to safely handle your furnishings.
+Our services provided include packing, moving & storage.

 We guarantee every job includes:

 Professional Staff to Assist with Every Step of Your Move